-- The United States has had sanctions on Iran for most of the period since the 1979 Islamic revolution, with sanctions becoming broader since 1995 and expanded further since 2005.
+- The United States has had sanctions on Iran for most of the period since the 1979 Islamic revolution, with sanctions becoming broader since 1995 and expanded further since 2005, especially in 2011.

 - U.S. sanctions have been controversial on many scores, with vigorous debates about their impact and their negative side effects.

 - The extent and timing of U.S. sanctions relief that Iran will receive as part of the final nuclear deal are also matters of controversy.